 Metropolitan Avenue (1985) Metropolitan Avenue is a film directed by Christine Noschese, former director of the National Congress of Neighborhood Women.
-Below is a photo following a summer 2017 screening of Metropolitan Avenue and a panel discussion.

 ‘The complexity of community life today presents problems so difficult that we believe woman need a special kind of network to empower and support us becoming strong, effective, and efficient leaders.’